bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Yeah, exactly.
 So, you know, I think we're well on the way to getting that.
 Now, just to set expectations correctly, even if we saw for tomorrow and it activated the week after, there's a little latency involved here, right?
-We still need to then go through and implement it, roll it out, it gets spec'd out, it gets, packed together, then it gets, then we ratify it, We get two different independent implementations both to implement it and interoperate and make sure that works.
+We still need to then go through and implement it, roll it out, it gets spec'd out, it gets packed together, then we ratify it.
+We get two different independent implementations both to implement it and interoperate and make sure that works.
 Then it's spec final.
 Then everyone else can go ahead and implement it.
 Then it can roll out on the network.
 Then everyone can upgrade.
 Then once both your peers are upgraded, then now you can open a new channel.
 A new channel will be one of these cool, Eltoo channels and everything else.
 So, this is a long road, right?

 Mark Erhardt: 00:19:57